aambrioso1/Natural_Language_Understanding/README.md

 ### Notes on ["Can Language Models learn from explanations in context?"](https://arxiv.org/pdf/2204.02329.pdf)

-The first paper on the Gwern's inner-monologue list.
+This first paper on the Gwern's inner-monologue list.
 Here is a quote that describes there area of study the paper seeks to advance.

 "A new paradigm has emerged in natural language processing: few-shot prompting of large language models.
 Such models appear to exhibit some in-context learning abilities, such that they can infer how to perform a new language task few-shot from a few examples of input and output pairs within the model’s context window, but without training."

 Another interesting way to look at this is to think of it as the beginning of a new language between human beings and large language models (LLMs).
-Even more interesting is that the communication could continue to improve.
+This communication could continue to improve.
 Both human being and the future LLMs are in a sense learning to communicate with each other.
-As we figure out how to better explain a task will future LM give us verbal direction as to what information they need to solve a problem.
+As we figure out how to better explain a task will future LMs give us verbal direction as to what information they need to solve a problem.
 Will the emergent behaviour resembly human language development?
-There are four scales of time to consider here:  (1) the infant learning language and (2) the child learning more language skills (4) the more nuisance learning involved in more mature language skills like essay writing and story telling and (4) the human species learning language through evolution.
+There are four scales of time to consider here:  (1) the infant learning language and (2) the child learning more language skills (4) the more nuisance learning involved in mature language skills like essay writing and story telling and (4) the human species learning language through evolution.

 Care must be taken when creating prompts.
 From the abstract of [True Few_shot Learning with Language Models](https://arxiv.org/abs/2105.11447):